tishachawla-jg/SEC-EDGAR_Analysis_App/README.md

 *If you wish to contribute to this project, please create a pull request or raise an issue to discuss improvements.*

+**NOTE FOR APP USERS - Make sure to check the answers for potential hallucinations!!!**